These Pinterest facts and figures for marketers offer an insight into how well people are using this social media platform in their daily activities.

 mentioned with the greatest frequency by all Pinners.

 In another report, 93% of Pinterest users use the platform to plan purchases.
-Orders from Pinterest on mobile devices have increased by 140% in the last two years, and orders from non-US countries has increased 130% from 2013 to 2014.
+Orders from Pinterest on mobile devices have increased by 140% in the last two years, and orders from non-US countries have increased by 130% from 2013 to 2014.

 “Pinterest generates over 400% more revenue per click as Twitter and 27% more than Facebook.” ….
 VentureBeat